Boeing undercuts rivals in South Korea fighter contest - sources

 South Korea's Defence Acquisition Program Administration (DAPA), which led the assessment of the fighters, said on Friday that at least one bid, which it did not identify, came within its overall budget.

-DAPA will score the bids on a fixed set of criteria, although Korean law prevents the government from signing a contract that exceeds the allotted budget.
+DAPA will score the bids on a fixed set of criteria, though Korean law prevents the government from signing a contract that exceeds the allotted budget.

 "We will conduct a comprehensive evaluation on all three models," DAPA spokesman Baek Youn-hyeong said.
 "But ... only parties with under-budget bids will be subject for final selection."